jwsy/thescienceseed-gatsby-cms/src/pages/index.md

 intro:
   blurbs:
     - image: /img/starfish.jpeg
-      text: >-
-        PROGRAMS & RATES

-        Our classes cover a range of science subjects, with an emphasis on fun AND learning!
+      text: Our classes cover a range of science subjects, with an emphasis on fun AND learning!
+      title: PROGRAMS & RATES
     - image: /img/white-goop.jpeg
-      text: >-
-        TAKE A CLASS

-        Learn everything you need to know about taking a class and signing up with The Science Seed!
+      text: Learn everything you need to know about taking a class and signing up with The Science Seed!
+      title: TAKE A CLASS
     - image: /img/explore-boardwalk.jpeg
-      text: >-
-        EXPLORE

-        Introduce your children to science in their every day lives.
+      text: Introduce your children to science in their every day lives.
 Find museums, planetariums, zoos, aquariums and more...
+      title: EXPLORE
     - image: /img/two-kids-volcano.jpeg
-      text: >-
-        CONTACT US

-        Would you like The Science Seed to come to your school?
+      text: Would you like The Science Seed to come to your school?
 Do you have any questions about The Science Seed?
 Contact us!
+      title: CONTACT US
   heading: What we offer
   description: The Science Seed™ is based in Arlington, Virginia, and offers
     science enrichment for preschool – 2nd grade during the school day and after